Charles Crocker: Nob Hill and the 40 foot tall spite fence

-Crocker built a mansion on Nob Hill.
+Crocker built a mansion on Nob Hill, San Francisco.
 When his attempts to buy Nicholas Yung's adjacent property were rebuffed, he built a 40-foot spite fence around three sides of the neighbor's property.
 Legal challenges to the fence were unavailing.
 The feud lasted many years, and the fence was only removed after the death of Mrs. Yung, and the sale of the property by Yung's heirs to Crocker's family.
 Spite fences were thereafter made illegal in San Francisco.
 The mansion was destroyed in the 1906 San Francisco earthquake.
 Though the disaster rendered the infamous dispute and its resolution moot, Crocker's family donated the entire block of land to charity, in support of the Episcopal Diocese of California.
 In 1910, in the same plot where the fence stood, the cornerstone was laid for Grace Cathedral.

 Personal life

-In 1852, Crocker was married to Mary Ann Deming (1827–1889).
+In 1852, Crocker was married to Mary Ann Deming.
 Mary was the daughter of John Jay Deming and Emily (née Reed) Deming.
 Together, they had six children, four of whom survived to adulthood: